-KP is one of the largest HMO’s in the country.
-They churn over a ton of patients and are among the biggest purchasers of wholesale pills and medical supplies.
+KP is one of the largest HMOs in the country.
+They churn over many patients and are among the biggest purchasers of wholesale pills and medical supplies.

-As a physician in such a system you can work harder and see more patients and perform more surgeries.
+As a physician in such a system, you can work harder, see more patients, and perform more surgeries.
 This means that another clinician can get away with doing less.
 But you won’t make a significant dent in productivity and certainly won’t see a change in your personal revenue.

 The incapable person at the DMV who isn’t engaged in her work isn’t a bad person.
-They aren’t evil, nor lazy.
+They aren’t evil or lazy.
 They are who they are.
 They are among the few non-producers in the world.

 The person taking your call on the phone and taking your order in the drive-through window is also a non-producer.
 Sure, they are facilitating the production and sale of a product but they aren’t producers.

 As soon as the drive-through window person starts producing, they will be moved up to an assistant-manager position.
 If they continue to produce – as in, provide more value in the same position – they will then move on to manager, district manager, area manager, and up.

 Primary care physicians who shuffle patients around from specialist to specialist and just push meds are non-producers.

 In the short-term, the insurance companies can bill off the backs of these non-producing physicians and the seemingly sick patients and create more revenue for their company.
 This is nothing more than shuffling money around – no productivity has taken place, no growth.

 In order for the economy to grow, each entity has to produce something meaningful and long-lasting.
 I have to keep patients truly healthier longer and health insurance companies have to make sure that patients are getting more value from what they are spending on their health insurance premiums.

 If the US population lives longer and longer because of the meds and surgeries we are dispensing to them but they are living less and less healthy lives then they cannot be as productive.